E-Dmz/E-Dmz/README.md

 ### Hi there 👋

-- I'm a science teacher in Paris with a research background 💡🔬 in neuroscience 🧠 and biochemistry 🧬.
+- I'm a science teacher in Paris with a research background 💡🔬 in neuroscience 🧠 biochemistry 🧬 and pharmacology 💊.

 - 🌱 I'm a self-taught pythonista, i do love code and i'm currently learning ML/DL tools and JS.
 I'd like to learn React and D3js in the near future.